 Hey everyone, it’s me again!
 You may remember me from my first guest post on my homemade spring rolls a few months ago.
 I’m back for another post and I hope to find you all doing well!
-Last time I mentioned that I was planning to start at the Institute of Integrative Nutrition this year.
+Last time I mentioned that I was planning to start at the Institute for Integrative Nutrition this year.
 Well, things are going well and I am officially enrolled!
-I am so excited to learn more about holistic health so I can coach others and bring even more information to awesome people like YOU!
+I am so excited to learn more about holistic health so I can coach others and bring even more information to awesome people like YOU! 🙂

 Have you read Food Babe’s investigation on Subway yet?
 I haven’t been there in years and I still got upset!
 All those seemingly healthy Veggie Delights made me feel like I was doing something good for myself at the time.
 Now I’m finding out they had chemical additives, MSG, preservatives, and artificial colors.
 Why would you need artificial colors on a vegetable sandwich?!
 Surely if I’m “eating fresh,” I shouldn’t have to worry about having colors added to my vegetables, right?
 Wrong.